omahs/Auto-Photoshop-StableDiffusion-Plugin/docs/Home.md

 1. Select outpainting mode in the Stable Diffusion tab
 2. Select the target area where to produce the image using rectangular marquee tool, ensure that you have **some overlap** with the existing image (to provide Stable Diffusion with some context) and that the target area is **transparent**.
 4. Ensure that you have a -inpainting.ckpt model selected (this also works for outpainting)
-5. Write a prompt describing the outpaining image
+5. Write a prompt describing the outpainting image
 6. Select the desired Mask Content option and adjust the Denoising Strength accordingly.
 7. Hit Generate